-^{} Note: Students must make a "C" or better in English Composition I and II to recieve an Associate degree from ANC.
+\ Note: Students must make a "C" or better in English Composition I and II to receive an Associate degree from ANC.

 Curriculum Summary:

-General Education Requirements 15
+General Education Requireme ents 15

 Division Requirements 15

 Major Requirements 24

 Electives 9

 Total Credit Hours 63

-Office Technology
+TECHNICAL CERTIFICATE PROGRAM: Office Technology

-The one year certificate in Office Technology is designed to prepare students for a career in the administrative assistant/secretarial profession.
-Students learn how to use transcription machines, produce letters and documents, and keep records using correct accounting procedures.
-The elective component may be utilized to tailor courses to meet a specific career objective.
-Students wishing to enter this program should discuss their career objectives with an advisor to ensure this is the appropriate track for them.
+The one-year certificate in Office Technology is designed to prepare students for a career in the administrative assistant/secretarial profession.
+Students learn how to produce letters and documents, and keep records using correct accounting procedures.
+The elective component may be utilized to tailor courses to meet a specific career objective, including medical transcription.
+All candidates for the Technical Certificate in Office Technology will be required to sit for various certification/assessment tests as part of certificate completion requirements.
+Students wishing to enter this program should discuss their career objectives with an advisor to ensure that this is the appropriate track for them.